Carceral-Ecologies/Carceral-Proximity-Analysis/README.md

   * Review the [Hack for California Documentation Guidelines](https://docs.google.com/document/d/1f3isQQS7uho_vto2Bf5HvbZBtUA0Pe0f7NlR_ARjTQ8/edit?usp=sharing).
   * Fork this repository, create a remote to this repo, and ensure your forked repo is constantly consistent with this repo.
-  * Modify the code, following this project's coding style (using Ratliffe indentation style, snake_case for variable and function names, dash-case for file and directory names, and commenting above each function).
+  * Modify the code, following this project's coding style (using Ratliffe indentation style; snake_case for variable, function names, and file names; dash-case for directory names, and commenting above each function).
   * Commit code often and follow the recommendations in the Documentation Guidelines for formatting commit messages.
   * Test your code locally before issuing a pull request.
   * Issue a pull request for each change.